andrewsuggs465/FMD_Android/README.md

 Find your device via SMS, instant messengers, or a web interface ([FMD Server](https://gitlab.com/Nulide/findmydeviceserver)).

-FMD ("FindMyDevice") allows you to locate, ring, wipe and issue other commands to your device when it's lost.
+FMD allows you to locate, ring, wipe and issue other commands to your device when it's lost.
 It aims to be a secure open source alternative to Google's Find My Device.

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"